 estimated replacement, repair or rework expenses; and potential risks associated with its different products.
-The risk levels, warranty cost information and failure rates used within this model are reviewed throughout the year and updated, if and when, these inputs change.
+The risk levels, warranty cost information and

 Foreign Currency Transactions

 Foreign currency transactions are transactions denominated in a currency other than a subsidiary's functional currency.
 A change in the exchange rates between a subsidiary's functional currency and the currency in which a transaction is denominated increases or decreases the expected amount of functional currency cash flows upon settlement of the transaction.
 That increase or decrease in expected functional currency cash flows is reported by the Company as a foreign currency transaction gain (loss).
 The primary component of the Company's foreign currency transaction gain (loss) is due to agreements in place with certain subsidiaries in foreign countries regarding intercompany transactions.
 Based upon historical experience, the Company anticipates repayment of these transactions in the foreseeable future, and recognizes the realized and unrealized gains (losses) on these transactions that result from foreign currency changes in the period in which they occur as foreign currency transaction gain (loss), which is recorded as other income (expense), net, in the consolidated statements of operations.